What Does General Liability Insurance Cover? A Closer Look

 Coverage A is the section of the policy that covers claims of liability associated with bodily injury and property damage to others.
 It’s important to note that mental injury or emotional distress can also be included in bodily injury.

-A customer visits your store, and a large box of merchandise falls from the top shelf and hits them in the head, causing a concussion.
-Your business has a $1 million per occurrence and $2 million aggregate general liability policy and files a claim.
-The insurance company feels it’s best to settle and offers the customer $200,000, which they accept.
-Your aggregate general liability limit is now reduced to $1.8 million.
+Bodily injury claim example: A customer visits your store, and a large box of merchandise falls from the top shelf and hits them in the head, causing a concussion.
+Your business has a $1,000,000 per occurrence and $2,000,000 aggregate general liability policy and files a claim.
+The insurance company feels it is best to settle and offers the customer $200,000, which they accept.
+Your aggregate general liability limit is now reduced to $1,800,000.

 Coverage B: Personal and Advertising Injury

-Coverage B is the part of a general liability policy that covers the insured for claims of reputational harm, infringement on intellectual rights, or infringement on personal rights of a third party.
+Section B of a general liability policy covers the insured for claims of reputational harm, infringement on intellectual rights, or infringement on personal rights of a third party.
 Some common examples of personal and advertising injury are libel, slander, false arrest, copyright infringement, and wrongful eviction claims.

 Coverage C: Medical Payments

-Let’s say, for example, that while walking to the bathroom, a restaurant customer slips and sprains their ankle.
-After X-rays and medical care, their total bill ends up being $6,000.
-The restaurant has a general liability policy that includes $10,000 for medical payments per person, from which they pay the expenses for the injured customer.
-Because the policy is written as $10,000 per person, the limit for medical payments isn’t reduced.
+Medical payments claim example: A customer decides to take a glossy magazine off of a rack, set it on the floor, and then dance on it.
+While doing so, they slip and sprain their ankle.
+After X-rays and medical care, their total bill ends up at $6,000.
+The shop has a general liability policy that includes $10,000 for medical payments per person, from which they pay the expenses for the injured customer.
+Because the policy is written as $10,000 per person, the limit for medical payments is not reduced.

 Who Is Covered by a Standard General Liability Policy?

-A standard general liability policy covers your business for claims laid out in coverages A, B, and C. It generally won’t cover independent contractors, subcontractors, or freelancers that your business hires.
-Additionally, only injuries or damages to the property of third parties will be covered, so employee injury claims or property damage to your company isn’t covered.
+A standard general liability policy covers your business for claims laid out in coverages A, B, and C. It generally will not cover independent contractors, subcontractors, or freelancers whom your business hires.
+Additionally, only injuries or damages to the property of third parties will be covered.

 What Is Not Covered in a Standard General Liability Policy?

 Following the insuring agreements of each coverage are the exclusions sections.
-These describe specific situations that aren’t covered by the general liability insurance policy.
+These describe specific situations that are not covered by the general liability insurance policy.
 These situations are excluded because they don’t involve a third party or because the loss isn’t due to physical injury, reputational injury, or property damage.
+Intent and the type of loss can also exclude coverage.

 Below are common exclusions of general liability insurance:

 - Claims of negligence or errors made by a business when providing a professional service that caused financial loss to a client or customer: This wouldn’t involve physical or reputational injury.
-Professional liability would cover this type of loss.
+Instead, professional liability insurance would cover this type of loss, and our guide to the leading professional liability insurance companies offers you several options.

-- Injuries to employees of the insured: Employees aren’t considered third parties, so their injuries would be excluded under general liability but covered by workers’ compensation.
+- Injuries to employees of the insured: Employees aren’t considered third parties, so their injuries would be excluded under general liability but covered by workers’ compensation insurance.

-- Claims of company mismanagement by shareholders: This doesn’t entail physical injury, reputational injury, or property damage to others.
-Directors and officers (D&O) insurance would cover this kind of claim.
+- Claims of company mismanagement by shareholders: This does not entail physical injury, reputational injury, or property damage to others.
+This type of loss would fall under the directors and officers insurance.

-- Employment-related claims such as discrimination or sexual harassment: This is excluded since employees aren’t considered third parties and are covered under employment practices liability insurance.
+- Employment-related claims such as discrimination or sexual harassment: This is excluded since employees aren’t considered third parties and are covered under employment practices liability insurance (EPLI).

 - Data privacy, negligent security, or data breach claims: Cyber-related claims are excluded from general liability insurance but are covered by cyber liability insurance.

-- Liability claims of incidents involving company vehicles or employees using personal vehicles for company use: Excluded by general liability insurance but covered by commercial auto coverage
+- Liability claims of incidents involving company vehicles or employees using personal vehicles for company use: This is covered by commercial auto insurance.

-- Injury or damage claims associated with serving, selling, or manufacturing liquor: Excluded by general liability but covered by liquor liability insurance.
+- Injury or damage claims associated with serving, selling, or manufacturing liquor: These are covered under liquor liability insurance.

 Types of General Liability Policies